Casa Batllo is a beautiful residential building, which attracts more than a million tourists every year.

-If you buy this Casa Batllo ticket you must reach the venue at 8 pm.
+If you buy this Casa Batllo ticket, you must reach the venue at 8 pm.

 2. Only Magic Nights Tickets

-If you buy this Casa Batllo ticket, you must reach the venue at 9 pm.
-You will be immediately whisked away to the Dragon’s rooftop for your Magic Night, which will include live music and two free alcoholic drinks.
+You will be immediately whisked away to the Dragon’s rooftop for your Magic Night, which will include live music, drinking, and eating.

 In this ticket, you don’t get to explore the Casa Battlo interiors.